Key facts

 What types of freight does Flexport handle?

-Flexport handles a broad range of modes: ocean freight (FCL and LCL), international air freight, domestic FTL dry van, LTL, and intermodal.
-Flatbed and refrigerated truckload are limited or not available.
-Flexport is particularly strong for importers and exporters who need seamless international-to-domestic freight management.
+Flexport handles ocean freight (FCL and LCL), international air freight, domestic FTL dry van, LTL, and intermodal.
+Flatbed is not available; refrigerated is limited.
+Flexport is strongest for importers and exporters needing seamless international-to-domestic management.

 How do Flexport's domestic freight rates compare to other brokers?

-Flexport's domestic FTL and LTL rates are competitive but the platform is optimized for integrated international + domestic freight programs.
-For domestic-only freight, compare Flexport's quote on ShipperGuide against 50+ brokers instantly — you may find a more cost-effective domestic specialist for US-only lanes.
+Flexport's domestic FTL and LTL rates are competitive but the platform is optimized for integrated international + domestic programs.
+For domestic-only freight, compare Flexport against ShipperGuide's 50+ brokers — a domestic specialist may price US-only lanes more aggressively.